cwoffenden/chrome-lock-bug/README.md

 # Chrome Lock Bug Minimal Example

+Result: this test is triggering intentional behaviour in how Chrome treats timeouts.
+Code left here for future reference (the pure JS Emscripten API may come in handy).

 Pure JavaScript version [here](//wip.numfum.com/cw/2025-11-27/lock-bug-main.html).
 The results are shown in the browser's console.

 This is a port of the C version to pure JS, following as closely the original version as possible.